-There is currently a short-term share-based payment plan for employees, known as the Employee Share Acquisition Plan (ESAP).
+There is currently a short-term share-based payment plan for employees, known as the Employee Share Acquisition Plan ("ESAP").
 ESAP may be activated by the Board after considering the financial performance of the group for the preceding year.
 If activated, employees receive an annual allocation of no more than \$1,000 worth of shares in the company at no cost.
-Long-term executive remuneration is based on a share-based payment plan in accordance with the Executive Performance Share Plan 1999 (the 'Plan').
+Long-term executive remuneration is based on a share-based payment plan in accordance with the Executive Performance Share Plan 1999 (the "Plan").
 The Plan was approved at the 1999 Annual General Meeting of the company.
 Executive participation is approved by the Board via the Remuneration and Human Resources Committee each year.

-Each of the reviews mentioned above has been completed during the period.
+Each of the reviews mentioned above has been completed during the year in accordance with the process.

-Please refer to Principle 8 and the Directors' Report contained in EQT's Annual Report for details of director's remuneration.
+Please refer to Principle 8 and the Directors' Report contained in EQT's Annual Report for details of directors' remuneration.